xdenser/node-firebird-libfbclient/README.md

 Unsubscribes connection from getting events for name.

 * * *
+    function commitSync();

+Synchronously commits current transaction.

+Note:
+There is only one transaction associated with connection.
+Transacation is automatically started before any query.
+Use of mutliple transactions with same connection may be added in future.
+You also should note that DDL statements (altering database structure) are commited automatically.

+* * *
+    function commit(callback);
+* `callback` - function(err), where err is error object in case of error.

+Asynchronous commit transaction.Read notes in `commitSync();`.

+* * *
+    function rollbackSync();

+Synchronously rollbacks current transaction.
+Read notes in `commitSync();`.

+* * *
+    function rollback(callback);
+* `callback` - function(err), where err is error object in case of error.

+Asynchronously rollbacks current transaction.
+Read notes in `commitSync();`.

+* * *
+    inTransaction;

+A boolean readonly property indicating if connection is in started transaction state.

+* * *
 ## FBResult object

 Represents results of SQL query if any.